solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/tap.md

 Copy contents of HTTP or gRPC requests and responses to an external tap server.
 A tap server is a simple device that connects directly to your infrastructure and receives copies of actual traffic from your network so that this traffic can be further monitored, analyzed, or tested with.

 {{% notice warning %}}
-Traffic tapping support in Gloo Edge is introduced as an **alpha feature**.
+Traffic tapping support in Gloo Gateway is introduced as an **alpha feature**.
 Alpha features are likely to change, are not fully tested, and are not supported for production.
 {{% /notice %}}

 {{% notice note %}}
 Traffic tapping is an Enterprise-only feature.
 {{% /notice %}}

-## About traffic tapping in Gloo Edge
+## About traffic tapping in Gloo Gateway

 * Traffic tapping can be applied to a listener in a `Gateway` resource.
 As such, traffic tapping is applied to all routes that the gateway serves.
 Tapping traffic for a specific route is not currently supported.
 * Users are responsible for writing their own tap servers.
 The tap server definitions can be found in the [`tap-extension-examples` repository](https://github.com/solo-io/tap-extension-examples).
 To receive tap traces, the tap server must implement the [tap service protobuf definitions](https://github.com/solo-io/tap-extension-examples/tree/main/pkg/tap_service) and be configured to receive data over the gRPC or HTTP protocol.